-Stay in a viking-style, super HYGGE cabin right next to Lake Superior!
+Stay in a viking-style, super HYGGE cabin right near Lake Superior!
 8 miles east of Marquette, and 28-miles west of Munising, this 12x12 foot cabin with loft is perfectly located for all-season adventures for two.
-The cabin is located right next to a wooded campground that is open from May through October, so depending on the time of year, t
+The cabin is located right next to a wooded campground that is only open from May through October, so depending on the time of year,

 There is a loft with a full-sized bed that comfortably sleeps two, and is perfect for anyone, from the mellow to the adventurous, all four seasons.
 The cabin is equipped with air-conditioning and a wood stove, which we provide plenty of wood for.
 Come for all that Marquette and Munising have to offer: Pictured Rocks, waterfalls, hiking, kayaking, skiing, mountain/snow biking, snowshoeing, fall colors, & Northern Lights.

 During the campground's open season, you have access to the restrooms and showers which are right near the cabin (about 50 steps), for NO additional fees at all.
-The other, year-round option is using the heated bathroom (with toilet, shower, and sauna)of a large lodge that you can walk or drive or snowshoe or ski to (about 300 steps away).
-Note that is a chance you MIGHT be sharing that bathroom with a couple of other guests, if our school bus rental is booked and IF they are opting to use it.
+The other, year-round option is using the heated bathroom (with toilet, shower, and small sauna)of a large lodge that you can walk or drive or snowshoe or ski to (about 300 steps away).

 - Check in: After 3PM